Unified Gaussian Primitives for Scene Representation and Rendering: Related Work

 \paragraph{Neural Implicit Representations} The seminal work of neural radiance field (NeRF)~\citep{mildenhall2020nerf} has popularized implicit neural field as an effective tool for capturing 3D objects~\citep{martel2021acorn, barron2022mip, muller2022instant}.
 Compared to traditional voxel discretization, neural fields can better reconstruct fine details, albeit with the added cost of training and extra inference.
 However, radiance fields only record the outgoing radiance under fixed illumination at capture time, limiting their interaction with different lighting conditions at render time.
 Various extensions have been proposed to predict simple material parameters and reflectance~\citep{bi2020neural, srinivasan2021nerv, jin2023tensoir, boss2021nerd, boss2021neural, zhang2021nerfactor, zheng2021neural, lyu2022neural, zhang2023nemf, zeng2023relighting}, but most are significantly constrained in simulating light transport and global illumination effects.
-Our work does not aim to solve the end-to-end inverse rendering problem.
 Instead, we propose a general-purpose primitive for scene representation and forward rendering.
-We also demonstrate its differentiability to open up possibilities for future inverse rendering applications.
+While our work does not aim to solve the end-to-end inverse rendering problem, we demonstrate its differentiability by several meaningful differentiable rendering applications.

-\paragraph{Point-based Graphics} A classical family of modeling and rendering techniques use point primitives~\citep{alexa2004point, kobbelt2004survey}.
+\paragraph{Point-based Graphics} A classical family of modeling and rendering techniques uses point primitives~\citep{alexa2004point, kobbelt2004survey}.
 A scene is modeled by small, unstructured point-like primitives such as disks~\citep{pfister2000surfels} or Gaussians~\citep{zwicker2001surface, zwicker2001ewa}.
-Rendering of point primitives involves projecting them screen space and perform proper reconstruction filtering (``splatting'') to avoid holes and aliases.
+Rendering of point primitives involves projecting them to screen space and perform proper reconstruction filtering (``splatting'') to avoid holes and aliases.
 More recent work explores the differentiability of point primitives for inverse rendering tasks \citep{yifan2019differentiable, lassner2021pulsar}.
 Additionally, point primitives are used as proxy geometry or irradiance cache for real-time global illumination~\citep{ritschel2008imperfect, ritschel2009micro, wright2022lumen, brinck2021surfels}.